Skip to main content

 now, when you run git remote -v will show two remote repositories named:

-• upstream, which refers to the 'cloudberrydb' repository
+• upstream, which refers to the 'apache/cloudberry' repository

 • origin, which refers to your personal fork